PuszekSE/dropwizard-kafka/README.md

 - datą validator and serializer
 - standalone Dropwizard instance with stock market reader and Kafka producer

+List of dropwizard classes and interfaces that have to be implemented per input stream T:

+- TFieldsDescriptor - definition of input stream JSON fields
+- TServiceConfiguration extends com.yammer.dropwizard.config.Configuration
+- TConfiguration, as a container for TServiceConfiguration
+- TService com.yammer.dropwizard.config.Configuration, as a service publisher
+- TResource - actual webservice's implementation, should validate JSON using TridentValidator and then send it via KafkaApplication.

 Main data descriptor interface:

 public interface FieldsDescriptor {